2020 has forever changed how we work, with most of us now working from home permanently, or commuting into an office only a few days a week.

 Ever find yourself needing to step away from a screen to do your best work, perhaps with just a pen in hand and some paper?
 Using only the ALEX drawers and a countertop (again, the KARLBY is a good choice), this user created two distinct sides to his desk, one suited for computer work and one more suited to analogue work.

-A simple combo of ALEX drawers + LERBERG legs with LAPPVIKEN door (cut down to size, to hold the computer PCU) + LINNMON table top, this desk is an easy solution for adding storage while also raising your computer PCU off the ground, to better protect it from dirt and grime.
+A simple combo of ALEX drawers + LERBERG legs (alts) with LAPPVIKEN door (cut down to size, to hold the computer PCU) + LINNMON table top (similar), this desk is an easy solution for adding storage while also raising your computer PCU off the ground, to better protect it from dirt and grime.

 With or without the cool wood plank accent wall behind, this look is easy and attractive to recreate.
-GERTON and metal brackets can be used to create the desktop, IVAR for the drawers underneath, and KNAGGLIG for the side boxes.
+MITTCIRKEL and metal brackets can be used to create the desktop, NORDLI for the drawers underneath, and KNAGGLIG for the side boxes.

 For those of you blessed to have an entire dedicated office room to plan world domination (or just make the most epic spreadsheet ever), this desk hack is for you.
 Use MÖLLEKULLA countertops, BOAXEL shelves and ALEX drawers to steal this “mega IKEA desk” idea (see this link for construction details, too).
 Pair with this chair to complete the look.